splunk/public-o11y-docs/get-started/service-description.rst

 Available regions or realms
 ===========================================================

 Splunk Observability Cloud is available in the following global regions.
-Each Cloud provider region is mapped to an Observability Cloud realm, which determines access URLs and endpoints.
+Each Cloud provider region is mapped to a Splunk Observability Cloud realm, which determines access URLs and endpoints.

 .. list-table::
    :header-rows: 1